Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Filtering

 Now that metrics are flowing, we can filter them.
-First, let us discuss the reasons to filter this specific metric.
-The answer is simple: it isn’t really all that useful or important.
-It will, barring a configuration change by the DBA, be a flat line.
-Even after a configuration change, it would simply step that flat line up or down.
+First, let us discuss the reasons for filtering this specific metric.
+The answer is simple: it isn’t really all that useful or necessary.
+Barring a configuration change by the DBA, it will be a flat line.
+Even after a configuration change, it simply steps that flat line up or down.

-To do the filtering, we first need to look at the metadata file for the MySQL receiver.
+To filter, we first need to look at the metadata file for the MySQL receiver.
 In this file, we find a listing of the attributes and metrics associated with this receiver.
-If we go to the metrics section of the file, and find our pool limit metric, we learn it looks like this:
+If we go to the metrics section of the file and see our pool limit metric, we learn it looks like this:

 yaml